Stunt master dies in accident while shooting for Vetrimaaran’s Viduthalai in Chennai

 “The accident happened while he was demonstrating a jumping stunt.
 Although all safety precautions were taken, it is unfortunate that the accident happened.
 We immediately took him to the hospital but he passed away.
 The producers and director have said that they will do the needful.
 We will try to do the best from the union too,” Thavasi Raj said.

-Director Vetrimaaran, who is know for films like Vada Chennai and Asuran, is yet to make a formal statement on Suresh’s death.
-Viduthalai stars actor Soori, so far known mainly for portraying comic roles, as the protagonist.
-The film appears to be about the police force and is likely a thriller, exploring various socio-political themes.
+According to reports, the stunt sequence was being shot at the Unamancheri village near Vandalur.
+Stunt performances using ropes were to be part of the shooting.
+However, one of the ropes snapped, leading to Suresh's fall from a height.

-The film also stars Vijay Sethupathi and Gautham Vasudev Menon in supporting roles.
-Viduthalai’s music is to be scored by legendary music director Ilaiyaraaja and will be co-produced by Udhayanidhi Stalin’s Red Giant Pictures.
-The film’s first look poster was released in April last year.
+Director Vetrimaaran, who is known for films like Vada Chennai and Asuran, is yet to make a formal statement on Suresh’s death.